Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 Core objects:

-• Person Account — the patient (Account + Contact merged into one record).
-Most Health Cloud orgs use Person Accounts; some use B2B-style separate Accounts for payors/providers.
+• Person Account.
+The patient (Account plus Contact merged into one record).
+Most Health Cloud orgs use Person Accounts; some use B2B-style separate Accounts for payors and providers.

 Care Plans vs Care Programs